ploubser/mcollective-logstash-audit/README.md

 ###Configuration

-There is one plugin configuration setting for the service agent.
+There is one plugin configuration setting.

-* target - The json file to write to.
-Defaults to /var/log/mcollective-logstashaudit.log
+* logfile - The json file to write to.
+Defaults to /var/log/mcollective-audit.log

 ```
 rpcaudit = 1
 rpcauditprovider = logstash
-plugin.logstash.target = /var/log/mcollective-audit.log
+plugin.logstash.logfile = /var/log/mcollective-logstashaudit.log
 ```

 ###Logstash